New Arrivals Program

 - are enrolling in an Australian school for the first time, or transferring within 6 months

 - are Australian citizens returning from two years or more overseas, or are permanent residents or temporary visa holders with an Authority to Enrol (ATE) issued by the Temporary Residents Program (eligibility conditions apply).

-All schools have a school plan in which they must show the school community how they propose to use the funds to support students.
-Accountability for the effective use of the funds to improve student learning occurs through the annual report.
+All schools have a Strategic Improvement Plan in which they must show the school community how they propose to use funds to support students.
+Accountability for the effective use of funds to improve student learning occurs through the Annual Report.